 The plan is to reduce what Medicare beneficiaries pay for prescription drugs.
 This would require changing the current law that does not allow the government to negotiate prescription prices.

 The Congressional Budget Office has estimated such a move would save $456 billion from 2023 through 2029.

 Biden also would prohibit most drug prices from rising faster than inflation.
 This would mean placing a cap on out-of-pocket spending in Medicare Part D prescription drug coverage and allowing consumers to import prescriptions from countries such as Canada.

-Biden also wants Medicare to extend coverage of dental, vision and hearing.
-These are all currently excluded from Medicare, but can be obtained by a Medicare Advantage Plan.
+Biden also wants Medicare to extend the coverage of dental, vision, and hearing.
+These are all currently excluded from Medicare but can be obtained by a Medicare Advantage Plan.
 Biden would like to see it all be encompassed in one place.